sushil-muddala/Edureka-Python-Certification-Training-2022/README.md

 # Edureka-Python-Certification-Training
-Solutions From The Following Course
+Solutions From The Following Course.
 All Solutions were viewed by an Edureka Professional